DNO Connection — G98 & G99 Routes

 How long does a G98 connection take?

 The notification itself is processed in 4-8 weeks by the DNO.
-However, because no pre-approval is required, the physical install and energisation can happen as soon as the project is built — there is no waiting period.
-The 4-8 week notification window happens after the system is already generating.
-In practical terms, a G98 install can be commissioned within 8-12 weeks of contract signing, compared with 6-18 months for an equivalent G99 install above 100 kW.
+However, because no pre-approval is required, the physical install and energisation can happen as soon as the system is built — there is no waiting period, and the notification window runs after the system is already generating.
+That speed only applies to genuine G98 micro systems (up to 16 A per phase).
+Commercial arrays above that need G99 — but the fast-track route for type-tested systems up to 17 kW per phase (~50 kW three-phase) typically means an install commissioned within 8-12 weeks of contract signing, while a full G99 application above that band runs 6-18 months.

 How much does a G98 application cost?